-I’ve an insatiable curiosity about the world and a tenacity for changing it for the better.
-I like to uncover what makes humanity tick.
-Wanderlust is embedded in my DNA and I’ve a relentless thirst to explore.
-My experiences help me appreciate the simple bits that make life lovely & amazing.
+I have an insatiable curiosity about the world and a tenacity for changing it for the better.
+My experiences have helped me appreciate the simple bits that make life lovely & amazing.
 Exposure + experience breeds humility.

 I value adventure over convention and passion over apathy.
 I dig authenticity, humility, candour and a strong dose of sarcasm, humour and sass.